 Table of contents

 Moreover, there are a lot of outsourcing models: staff augmentation, nearshore development, offshore development.
 Sounds scary, huh?
-No idea what option will work best for you?
+Wondering which option will work best for you?
 No worries, today we will explain it all.

 How much do software companies charge per hour?

-To put it simply, we can divide the whole world into four regions in regard to the cost of software development: Europe, Asia, North America, and South America.
-These are the main regions that we will take a look at today in terms of service costs, developers’ competencies, but also the English language capabilities.
+To put it simply, we can divide the world into four regions regarding the cost of software development: Europe, Asia, North America, and South America.
+These are the main regions that we will look at today in terms of service costs, developers’ competencies, and English language capabilities.

 How much do software developers in Europe charge?

-In Europe, the pricing usually ranges between $20 to $170 per hour.
-Usually, West Europe is much more expensive than Central and Eastern Europe.
+In Europe, the pricing ranges between $40 to $85 per hour.
+Typically, West Europe is much more expensive than Central and Eastern Europe.
 The latter tends to be the most affordable.
-Obviously, the exact pricing will vary between countries and even regions of a country.
-The language barrier is not usually a problem, as English is taught at a high level in the majority of European countries, and software houses normally expect their developers to have a high level working proficiency of English not to be confined to the borders of their own country.
+Obviously, the exact pricing will vary between countries and even regions.
+The language barrier is not typically a problem, as English is taught at a high level in the majority of European countries, and software houses usually expect their developers to have a high-level working proficiency of English not to be confined to the borders of their own country.

 How much do software developers in Asia charge?

-Asia is known to be an outsourcing hub and is very often people’s first thought when they hear the word ‘outsourcing’.
-Developers’ hourly rates start at the incredibly cheap $10, sometimes reaching $60-70, and in some extreme cases, even $150 per hour.
-These affordable and tempting pricings often attract companies from all over the world and is the main reason to outsource their project to Pakistan or India.
+Asia is known to be an outsourcing hub and is very often people’s first thought when they hear the word “outsourcing”.
+Developers’ hourly rates start at $30 and reach $60 per hour.
+These affordable and tempting prices frequently attract companies from all over the world and are the main reason to outsource their project to Pakistan or India.

-One of the biggest challenges when it comes to collaboration with Asian companies is the sheer numbers of vendors offering development services so finding a reliable partner is like finding a needle in the haystack.
-It’s not impossible, but with the huge discrepancy in levels of experience, skill and professionalism it is rather good luck than excellent due diligence to find the truly good Asian development agencies.
-We know the struggle is real because many of our clients have approached us after a bad experience with an Asian company, with poor quality code, out-of-date libraries, poor documentation and many crucial features not working properly.
-On the flip side, there are a number of companies who have collaborated successfully with Indian or Filipino vendors and continue to outsource their projects to Asia.
+One of the biggest challenges when it comes to collaboration with Asian companies is the sheer number of vendors offering development services, so finding a reliable partner is like finding a needle in the haystack.
+It’s not impossible, but with the vast discrepancy in levels of experience, skill and professionalism, it is rather good luck than excellent due diligence to find the truly good Asian development agencies.
+We know the struggle is real because many of our clients have approached us after a bad experience with an Asian company, with poor quality code, out-of-date libraries, weak documentation and many crucial features not working properly.
+On the flip side, a number of companies have collaborated successfully with Indian or Filipino vendors and continue to outsource their projects to Asia.

 How much do software developers from Latin America charge?

-It might seem like Asian vendors offer the most affordable hourly rates, but actually, Latin American companies can offer even less expensive IT services.
-The hourly rates are around $20-50, or about $60 in Mexico that tend to be a bit more costly than other countries in the region.
+Latin American companies also can offer less expensive IT services.
+The hourly rates are around $45-80, which is similar to European prices.
 In this case, communication remains one of the most significant challenges, as Spanish is the main language spoken in Latin America, and speaking English is often a problem.
-Moreover, the region has never been notorious for its excellent developers, something that might change in the future, but right now collaboration with Latin American vendors can be challenging and there is a good possibility that it won’t bring about the desired results.
+Moreover, the region has never been notorious for its excellent developers, something that might change in the future.
+Still, collaboration with Latin American vendors can be challenging, and there is a good possibility that it won’t bring about the desired results.